 Recipients of PRU awards generally must remain employed by the Company on a continuous basis through the end of the three-year performance period in order to receive any amount of the PRUs covered by that award.
-In events such as death, disability or retirement, the recipient may be entitled to pro-rata amounts of PRUs as defined in the Plan.
+In events such as death, disability, or retirement, the recipient may be entitled to pro-rata amounts of PRUs as defined in the Plan.
 Target shares subject to PRU awards do not have voting rights of common stock until earned and issued following the end of the three-year performance period.

 The Company records stock-based compensation expense for PRU awards granted based on management's periodic assessment of the annual financial performance goals to be achieved.
-As of January 1, 2024, management determined that vesting of the PRU awards was probable.
-PRU activity for the year ended January 1, 2024 was as follows:
+As of December 30, 2024, management determined that vesting of the PRU awards was probable.
+PRU activity for the year ended December 30, 2024 was as follows:

-Shares (In thousands) Aver eighted age Fair Value Outstanding shares as of January 2, 2023 391 \$ 15.55 Granted 327 16.34 Vested (227) 16.12 Change in units due to annual performance achievement (149) 16.22 Outstanding shares as of January 1, 2024 342 \$ 15.64
+Shares (In thousands) v Veighted Average Fair Value Outstanding shares as of January 1, 2024 342 \$ 15.64 Granted 351 19.51 Vested (411) 15.23 Forfeited / cancelled (15) 15.23 Change in units due to annual performance achievement 62 14.81 Outstanding shares as of December 30, 2024 329 \$ 20.14

 The fair value of PRUs granted is calculated using a Monte Carlo simulation model, as the TSR modifier contains a market condition.
-For the years ended January 1, 2024, January 2, 2023 and January 3, 2022, the following assumptions were used in determining the fair value:
+The following assumptions were used in determining the fair value:

-For t he Year Ended
+For the Year Ended

-January 1, 2024 (1) Janu ary 2, 2023 (2) January 3, 2022 (3)
+Decembe r 30, 2024 (1) Janua ry 1, 2024 (2) Ja nuary 2, 2023 (3)

-Weighted-average fair value \$ 16.36 \$ 15.02 \$ 14.23
+Weighted-average fair value \$ 19.51 \$ 16.36 \$ 15.02

-Risk-free interest rate 4.46% 1.44% 0.18%
+Risk-free interest rate 4.42 % 4.46 % 1.44 %

 Dividend yield

-Expected volatility 42 % 30% 47 %
+Expected volatility 41 % 42 % 30 %

-Reflects the weighted-averages for the third year of the three-year performance period applicable to PRUs granted in 2021, the second year of the three-year performance period applicable to PRUs granted in 2022 and the first year of the three-year performance period applicable to PRUs granted in 2023.
+Reflects the weighted-averages for the third year of the three-year performance period applicable to PRUs granted in 2022, the second year of the three-year performance period applicable to PRUs granted in 2023, and the first (1) year of the three-year performance period applicable to PRUs granted in 2024.